Projects

 Colorado School of Mines • Human Centered Design Studio

-Music is a language that transcends cultural differences, but not all standard instruments are designed that way.
+Music is one of the most universal human experiences, but the instruments we use to make it aren’t always designed that way.
 This project, developed in partnership with Craig Hospital and the River Deep Foundation, set out to make the bass guitar accessible to individuals with limited hand dexterity or strength.

 I led the lever subsystem which was the core mechanical interface that allows a player to fret notes without requiring the grip strength a standard bass normally demands.
 This meant designing, modeling and iterating on a mechanism that had to be both functionally precise and physically comfortable for users with varying limitations.
 I also produced the complete SolidWorks assembly for the full system and used SolidWorks Composer to create an instruction manual, this way the product could begin the process of manufacturing.